Is Passing The CPA Exam Worth It in 2026?

 I reveal the inner workings of each course and provide you with my opinion on the pros and cons of each course.

-What I mean by that is if you prefer to self-study and teach yourself the material don’t look at a course that has long lectures but focuses more on text and questions.
+What I mean by that is if you prefer to self-study and teach yourself the material, don't look at a course that has long lectures; pick one that focuses more on text and questions.

-Or if you have a bit of ADHD make sure that the course is going to help keep you focused by keeping you constantly moving between lectures, reading and questions so that you don’t give yourself a chance to lose focus.
+Or if you have a bit of ADHD, make sure that the course keeps you constantly moving between lectures, reading and questions so that you don't give yourself a chance to lose focus.

 Does that make sense?
 If not email me at bryan@cpaexamguide.com and I would love to assist you in finding the best CPA review course for you.